Another world is not only possible, she is on her way. On a quiet day, I hear her breathing.

 BEAUTIFUL VAMPIRES: THE CASTILLEJA GENUS

-Gorgeous parasites, the castilleja genus is both radiant and smart, with roots that read their neighbor’s presence, and head over to borrow nutrients.
+Gorgeous parasites, the Castilleja genus is both radiant and smart, with roots that read their neighbor’s presence, and head over to borrow nutrients.
 They bring up a fascinating question: what do plants know?

 It sounds like you are describing Indigenous cultures.
 Land back!!